ThankGodE/methylation_extraction/README.md

 ````

-Transformation of the extracted methylations happens through a Python Script:
+Transformation of the extracted methylations happens through a Python Script which is also captured in a function
+the bash script above:

 ````
     usage:  methylation_extraction.py